10 MISTAKES YOU SHOULD AVOID DURING TRAIL RUNNING PREPARATION

 Here are the 10 TOP MISTAKES:

-- Choose, for the first months of the year, too long-distance races without planning a progressive approach, risking injuries and general fatigue and arriving at your Ultra Trail goal of the year without energy
+- Choose, during the first months of the year, long-distance races without planning a progressive approach, risking injuries and general fatigue and arriving at your race goal of the year without energy

 - Confuse the general preparation with the specific preparation.
-In the first phase, it is important to work on speed, the threshold, quality training and targeted exercises, even the long runs should beplanned in a different way.
-Subsequently, you will focus on the development of endurance, the very long runs, the mountain sessions with d+
+In the first phase, at the beginning of the Season, it is important to work on speed, the threshold, quality training and targeted exercises.
+The long runs should have a different scope and should not shorted.
+Subsequently, you will focus on the development of endurance, increase of chilometers, long runs in the mountains with d+

 - Perform extra workouts not scheduled on your training plan, if you have one.
-Adding volume, intensity or cross-training practice not expected with the risk of over-training
+Adding volume, intensity or cross-training practice not expected will increase the risk of over-training

-- Define an unsuitable work plan for muscle strengthening in terms of exercises, intensity and number of repetitions for the type of competitions in which you want to perform.
-The result is often to gain weight which makes it more difficult to run uphill and easier to injure yourself downhill
+- Define an unsuitable workout plan for muscle strengthening in terms of exercises, intensity, weights and number of repetitions for the type of competitions in which you want to perform.
+The result is often to gain body weight which makes it more difficult to run uphill and easier to injure yourself downhill

 - Start to late with the preparation, skipping fundamental steps

 - Do not take care of your nutrition and supplementation, finding yourself at the beginning of the Season with additional weight to eliminate and blood values out of the norm

 - Do not plan a general check-up on your physical condition, including specific blood tests, to verify the need for any additional supplementation

 - Do not take advantage of this period of the year to alternate the type of shoes you are using, going from trail running shoes to cushioned ones designed for road running and vice versa